hansmaryil/Pong/README.md

 Instructions to run the code and play the game:

+Simply click on the following link: http://www.codeskulptor.org/#user28_35If09xsXLpts5b.py

+Should the link not work for some reason, please follow these instructions:
 1. Open Google Chrome (this is the preferred browser) and navigate to codeskulptor.org

-2. Copy the code from the pong file in this repo
+2. Copy the code from the pong_game.py file in this repo

-3. Highlight all the existing code in codeskulptor.org and replace it with my pong code by pasting the code from the         pong_game.py file.
+3. Highlight all the existing code in codeskulptor.org and replace it with my game code by pasting the code from the         pong_game.py file.

 4. Hit the play button (left most button, just above the code space)